 - Slide 6, Team: Rather than talking about every single person (he gives a bit more info in the questions later), he gives a quick overview of the team and takes time to talk about their fundraising success (a point of validation of the project).

-- Slide 5, Ask: Necessary information about the token and fundraising structure and goal.
+- Slide 5, Ask: Necessary information about the token, requested funding, fundraising structure and goal.

 - Slide 6, Strategy: Explains how they plan to grow the project.